-Oil, water and gas is produced from seven (7) wells on the Folsom Lease.
+The Graciosa Lease consists of oil and gas wells only.
+Oil, water and gas are produced from the two wells on the Graciosa Lease.
 Electric motors or internal combustion engines (permitted under PTO 8039) power well pumps.
-Produced well fluids are piped to a gas/liquid separator.
-Liquids are routed to the Pinal Lease Tank Battery for further processing.
-Produced gas from the separator and well casing gas gathered by the gas gathering system is sent to the Orcutt Hill Compressor Plant.
+Produced well fluids are routed to the Newlove Lease tank battery for processing.
+Produced gas from the well casings is gathered by the gas gathering system, routed to a gas/liquids separator, then sent to the Orcutt Hill Compressor Plant.

-1.2.2 Facility New Source Review Overview: The equipment on the Folsom Lease was in place and operating before a permit to operate was required.
-Therefore, the equipment was not subject to
+1.2.2 Facility New Source Review Overview: The equipment on the Graciosa Lease was in place and operating before a permit to operate was required.
+There have been no modifications at this facility subject to NSR since issuance of the initial Part 70 permit.